FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 4. Use in Flavors

 Cyclotene is widely used in flavor formulations, particularly in categories such as bakery, confectionery, and dairy products.
-It serves as a flavor enhancer, providing depth and sweetness to the overall profile.
-Typical use levels in finished food products range from 0.5 to 5 ppm, with higher concentrations used in more robust flavor systems.
-Cyclotene is relatively stable under heat and acidic conditions, making it suitable for a variety of food processing applications.
+It serves as a key component in creating caramel, maple, and brown sugar flavors.
+Typical use levels in finished food products range from 1 to 50 ppm, with higher concentrations used in more robust flavor profiles.
+Cyclotene is stable under typical processing conditions, including moderate heat and pH variations, but may degrade under extreme conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature